wriggy/wids23-datavis/README.md

-# Exploring multiple time series with matplotlib
+# Exploring spatio-temporal data with matplotlib
 *The jupyter notebook contains miscellaneous python plotting functions to draw out features of data distributed over time and space.
-It is not meant to be a comprehensive exploration of a particular dataset - just a gathering together of helpful functions created during the Kaggle WIDS23 datathon hat might be applicable to similar datasets with  minor modifications.*
+It is not meant to be a comprehensive exploration of a particular dataset; It's just a gathering together of helpful functions created during the Kaggle WIDS23 datathon that might be applicable to similar datasets with  minor modifications.*

 ---